Indellient/liftoff-modern-application-automation/README.md

 #### 3.2 Secrets and Access

 Note these steps can be skipped by making use of the included [setup-vault.sh script](infrastructure-terraform/vault/setup-vault.sh), which takes as an argument a password, uses environment variables `VAULT_ADDR` and `VAULT_TOKEN`, and requires the `vault` and `jq` binaries.
-Note this script may have to be adjusted if the packages or example files are modified (i.e. to read the secret at a different path), and will output a Token to be put into Jenkins (see 3.1 for more information) as a credential.
+Note this script may have to be adjusted if the packages or example files are modified (i.e. to read the secret at a different path), and will output a Token to be put into Jenkins (see [Vault Authentication](#31-vault-authentication) for more information) as a credential.

 To do this manually, run the following commands.